amlloren/ontario_public_sector_salary/README.md

 # Ontario Public Sector Salary Disclosure
 Data Science Institute - Cohort 4 - Data Visualization: Final Project

-As part of my Final Project for the Visualization module of the Data Science Software Foundations certificate I created data visualizations for the Ontario Public Sector Salary Discloure between 1996 and 2023.
+As part of my Final Project for the Visualization module of the Data Science Software Foundations certificate I created data visualizations for the Ontario Public Sector Salary Disclosure between 1996 and 2023.
 To start I explored static data visualization using Python for 5 years of the dataset.
-Next, I explored a creating dynamic plots using Tableau Public.
+Next, I explored creating dynamic plots using Tableau Public.
 Lastly, I expanded this project into a comprehensive Tableau Dashboard (in-progress).

 ## Data Visualization: Final Project